 - Pawing at mouth

-At Heart of Brooklyn Vet Hospital, we understand that healthy teeth and gums lead to happy, healthy pets, and we aim to provide the comprehensive oral health care in Brooklyn.
-During your pet’s exam, we’ll discuss his/her oral health and make recommendations for keeping his/her teeth and gums healthy.
-Recommendations may range from daily brushing at home to a comprehensive oral health assessment and treatment (COHAT) under general anesthesia.
+At Heart of Brooklyn Veterinary Hospital, we understand that healthy teeth and gums lead to happy, healthy pets.
+We aim to provide the most comprehensive oral health care in Brooklyn.
+During your pet’s exam we will discuss his/her oral health and make recommendations for keeping their teeth and gums healthy.
+Recommendations may range from daily brushing at home to a Comprehensive Oral Health Assessment and Treatment (COHAT) under general anesthesia.

-Brushing teeth is an important tool in preventing plaque build up and we encourage you to start this early in your pet’s life.
+Brushing teeth is an important step in preventing plaque build up.
+We encourage you to start this early in your pet’s life.
 When brushing your pet’s teeth you should use a specially formulated enzymatic toothpaste which is safe for them to swallow.
 The VOHC website is a good resource to recognize meet pre-set standards of plaque and calculus (tartar) retardation in dogs and cats.